preston-gw/cleave2text/README.md

 8. Try re-running the script with different user-defined parameters (see script header for details).

 ## Acknowledgements
-The example input file contains sequences from [UniProtKB](https://www.uniprot.org/).
+The sequences in the example input file were obtained from [UniProtKB](https://www.uniprot.org/).